-GA AAMP is requesting a waiver to continue monitoring at the Gwinnett Tech site (13-135-0002) location.
-GA AAMP has attempted to find a location with proper distance from roads, and open fetch for ambient air data collection.
-GA AAMP has researched several areas near the existing site, including several schools, suggested by EPA.
-At each location, the open spaces seem to be used for playgrounds and sporting events.
-Any of the areas that are not in open spaces are either too close to busy highways and roads, buildings, trees and do not allow for at least 270 degrees of continuous air flow.
-GA AAMP cannot locate the site on top of the school for safety reasons for the site operators/field auditors, as well as the ambient air monitoring includes the use of a site shelter.
-Thus far, GA AAMP has been unable to locate a suitable location to establish an ambient air monitoring site that will accommodate the footprint needed with the site shelter.
+The GA AAMP is requesting a waiver to continue monitoring at the Gwinnett Tech site (13-135-0002) location.
+The GA AAMP has attempted to find a location with proper distance from roads, and open fetch for ambient air data collection.
+Thus far, the GA AAMP has been unable to locate a suitable location to establish an ambient air monitoring site that will accommodate the footprint needed with the site shelter.